 Participation in PSJP means commitments of work toward the PSJP goals and framework.
 Participants will be the agents who make this work happen in a variety of ways—but the key format is by joining a task group.
 Other ways of working within PSJP could include: bringing new ideas or proposing new task groups, helping make connections among groups, hosting relevant gatherings, sharing experience and knowledge, and advocating for the work.

 The Management Team of PSJP is a seven-member team that provides leadership, day-to-day executive oversight for the network, monitoring the implementation of the PSJP framework, and serves the role of the network facilitator.
-It is a group of individuals representing the PSJP participants as well as the fiscal hosts of the network.
+It is a group of individuals representing the PSJP participants as well as the fiscal hosts of the network and supported by the PSJP Coordinator.
 The Management team is elected every three years by the PSJP participants with terms renewable.